Polymont-ITS/pybox-manager/README.md

 ## Stimulations / Labels Manager

 When reading and processing our signals, OpenViBE can handle stimulations.
 These can be used to label our data during a classification/training procedure.
-In OpenViBE, all these stimulations are indicated in the file `meta/extras/contrib/plugins/processing/python/share/StimulationsCodes.py`.
+All these stimulations are indicated in the file `pybox-manager/share/PolyStimulations.py`.

 The DatasetCreator box we have created allows you to monitor the creation of a labeled dataset for the user.
 To do this, the box plays a sound during each action, indicating the action the user should think about.
 Basically, the user will have at his disposal about ten different labels.